 Most editing programs use a checked background to show the transparency of PNG images.
 This feature is great for logos.

 JPG, on the other hand, does not provide transparent features and only supports non-transparent images.

 Identify your requirements and make the right selection.
 Depending on website purpose, Both the image file formats are better to choose from.

-Do you want a fast loading website?
+Do you want a fast-loading website?
 Which image format works best to get a fast website?
-In that case, we would suggest you to go with JPGs for photos and PNGs for logos.
+In that case, we would suggest you go with JPGs for photos and PNGs for logos.